Easter in the Algarve

 If you want to explore the restaurants of the Algarve at Easter, here's where you can go during your stay...

-- The Shack - A laid back and rustic lakeside hangout, this is a great place to enjoy comforting food in a chilled setting.
-There will also be live music to enjoy, while the family day takes place on Apil 14th
+- The Shack: A laid back and rustic lakeside hangout at Quinta do Lago, this is a great place to enjoy comforting food in a chilled setting.
+There will also be live music to enjoy.

-- BJ’s Oceanside - One of our favourite places, BJ’s Oceanside is right on the beach and offers fresh seafood that you really have to try.
-It’s always lively too, with live music and lots of dancing.
+- BJ's Oceanside: One of our favourite places, BJ's Oceanside is right on the beach and offers fresh seafood that you really have to try.
+It's always lively too, with live music and lots of dancing.
+Please note: BJ's has been closed for the winter season and is due to reopen at the end of March 2026 - we recommend checking ahead to confirm they're open for Easter.

-- Casa da Lago - A fabulous menu and location, where you can enjoy an Easter lunch with the family
+- Casa do Lago: A fabulous menu and lakeside location at Quinta do Lago, where you can enjoy an Easter lunch with the family.

 Though we mentioned that a traditional lamb dinner is a popular choice, there are many other dishes you should try.
 Folar is a traditional cake with cinnamon and honey, originating in Olhão.
 Think of it as the Portuguese alternative to the English hot cross bun.
 Cabrito assado is another popular dish, which is roast baby goat.